 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 6.
-"Oscillator" (DS39700) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", Section 6.
+"Oscillator" (DS39700).

-The oscillator system for PIC24FJ128GA010 family devices has the following features:
+The oscillator system for PIC24FJ256GA110 family devices has the following features:

-A total of four external and internal oscillator options as clock sources, providing 11 different clock modes
+- A total of four external and internal oscillator options as clock sources, providing 11 different clock modes - On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources

-- On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources - Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown
+- Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware